(1) The tax levied by RCW 82.08.020

-(4) The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.
+(4) The following definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

 (a) "Prescription" means an order, formula, or recipe issued in any form of oral, written, electronic, or other means of transmission by a duly licensed practitioner authorized by the laws of this state to prescribe.

 (b) "Drug" means a compound, substance, or preparation, and any component of a compound, substance, or preparation, other than food and food ingredients, dietary supplements, or alcoholic beverages, marijuana, useable marijuana, or marijuana-infused products: